hashicorp/nomad/website/source/docs/cluster/bootstrapping.html.md

 to the cluster the addresses are propagated down to the clients along with heartbeat.

-## Consul Cluster

-Bootstrapping a Nomad cluster becomes significantly easier if operators use Consul and registers Nomad servers with Consul.
-Network topology of a Consul cluster is slightly different than Nomad.
-Consul models infrastructures as Data Centers, and each Consul Data Center can have up to ~10,000 nodes and multiple Consul Data Centres can be connected over the WAN so that clients can discover nodes in other Data Centres.
-We recommend running a Consul Cluster in every Nomad Data Center and connecting them over the WAN.
-Please refer to the Consul documentation to learn more about bootstrapping Consul and connecting multiple Consul clusters over the WAN.

-Also, Nomad clusters can be significantly larger than Consul clusters, so sharding the Consul clusters per ~10,000 nodes organized in individual DCs helps scale Consul as the Nomad clusters scale.

 ### Bootstrapping a Nomad cluster without Consul